E-mail: chloe at cs dot washington dot edu

 Seattle, WA, 98195-2350

-I am a seventh-year graduate student in
+I am a final-year graduate student in

 - Chloé Kiddon and Pedro Domingos.
 Knowledge Extraction and Joint Inference Using Tractable Markov Logic.
 In the Joint Workshop on Automatic Knowledge Base Construction and Web-scale Knowledge Extraction (AKBC-WEKEX 2012) at NAACL-HLT 2012.
 2012.